junxit/us-congress-bills-117/bill.md

     >     - **(A)** the Committee on Commerce, Science, and Transportation, the Committee on Environment and Public Works, and the Committee on Appropriations of the Senate; and
     >     - **(B)** the Committee on Science, Space, and Technology and the Committee on Appropriations of the House of Representatives.
     >   - **(2)** *Cooperative extension services* The term “cooperative extension services” has the meaning given the term in section 1404 of the Food and Agriculture Act of 1977 (7 U.S.C.
 3103).
-    >   - **(3)** *Historically black colleges and universities* The term “historically Black colleges and universities” has the same meaning given to the term in section 322 of the Higher Education Act of 1965 (20 U.S.C.
-1061).
+    >   - **(3)** *Historically black colleges and universities* The term “historically Black colleges and universities” has the meaning given the term “part B institution” in section 322 of the Higher Education Act of 1965 (20 U.S.C.
+1061);
     >   - **(4)** *Labor organization* The term “labor organization” has the meaning given the term in section 2(5) of the National Labor Relations Act (29 U.S.C.
 152(5)), except that such term shall also include—
     >     - **(A)** any organization composed of labor organizations, such as a labor union federation or a State or municipal labor body; and
     >     - **(B)** any organization which would be included in the definition for such term under such section (5) but for the fact that the organization represents—